Learning in repeated auctions: Deriving revenue-maximizing auctions

 As a consequence, \allowdisplaybreaks

-\end{proof} We can therefore easily derive the optimal reserve prices, as a function of $\psi_i$ at least for regular distribution. \begin{theorem2} If $F_i$ are regular, the optimal reserve prices in a lazy second-price auction are:
+\end{proof} We can therefore easily derive the optimal reserve prices, as a function of $\psi_i$ at least for regular distributions. \begin{theorem2} If $F_i$ are regular, the optimal reserve prices in a lazy second-price auction are:

 with the convention that $\psi_1^{-1}(0)$ is the minimum of the support of $F_i$ is $\psi_i$ is positive everywhere and the point where $\psi_i$ changes its sign if it is discontinuous. \end{theorem2} \begin{proof} The seller maximizes the sum of expected payment: